Wupper

 On its course of about 116 km, the Wupper passes through the city of Wuppertal where the suspension railway runs for 10 km above the river.

 It is crossed by the highest railway bridge in Germany near Müngsten, between Remscheid and Solingen.
 A few kilometers further down, Burg Castle is located on a hill overlooking the river.

 Hydropower

-From the 15th century, the Wupper and its numerous streams gave birth to hundreds of workshops, mills and factories on their banks.
+From the 15th century on, the Wupper and its numerous streams gave birth to hundreds of workshops, mills and factories on their banks.
 Originally water was used for dyeing, bleaching and washing canvas and cloth; later it was used to power machines or transport waste.

 The Wupper thus facilitated the early industrial expansion of Wuppertal (German for "Wupper Valley") during the 18th, 19th, and early 20th centuries.
 The Wupper Valley was one of the world's first industrialized regions and empowered inter alia the Ruhr valley as a coal-mining region.

 The suspension railway over the Wupper in Wuppertal.